warthan07/Nemaktis/doc/source/high_level/tutorial.rst

     mat.add_isotropic_layer(nlayer=1.55, thickness=5) # 5 µm space between the droplet and glass plate
     mat.add_isotropic_layer(nlayer=1.51, thickness=1000) # 1mm-thick glass plate

+Using all those informations, Fresnel reflections in the isotropic layers above the sample can be calculated exactly and also give the fields transmitted through the sample.
-We don't specify isotropic layers below the sample because in ``nemaktis`` the incident optical fields always correspond to a set of plane waves whose wavectors are weakly tilted with respect to the ``z`` direction (in which case the amplitude of the fields is uniformly affected by any isotropic layers orthogonal to ``z``).
+The full details of the isotropic layers below the sample are not needed because in ``nemaktis`` the incident optical fields always correspond to a set of plane waves whose wavectors are weakly tilted with respect to the ``z`` direction (in which case the amplitude of the fields is uniformly affected by any isotropic layers orthogonal to ``z``).
+However, anisotropic Fresnel boundary conditions at the entrance of the LC layer may affect the optical fields in a space-dependent way.
+These interface conditions are determined from the refractive indices given in the constructor of the LCMaterial, as explained above.

 .. _prop: